dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 1.  **Keep the domain registration at your current registrar and just transfer the DNS management to us.**

-    If you simply want to use DNSimple to host your DNS for a domain, then follow these instructions to [point your doman to our name servers](/articles/delegating-dnsimple-hosted/).
+    If you simply want to use DNSimple to host your DNS for a domain, then follow these instructions to [point your domain to our name servers](/articles/delegating-dnsimple-hosted/).

 1.  **Transfer the domain registration and DNS management to us.**